eclipse-platform/eclipse.platform.ui/bundles/org.eclipse.ui.images.renderer/README.md

 This renders all of the svg icons in "eclipse-svg" into the "eclipse-png" folder of the org.eclipse.ui.images project, maintaining the directory structure (i.e. eclipse-svg/icondir will be rendered into org.eclipse.ui.images/eclipse-png/icondir).

+Supported runtime arguments (e.g mvn -Declipse.svg.scale=2 ...):

+eclipse.svg.scale - an integer that is used to scale output images (e.g. 2 will render a 16x16 svg at 32x32) eclipse.svg.renderthreads - an integer that specifies how many threads to use simultaneously while rendering

 License
 -------